rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 - The custom model should have a test accuracy greater than 10%
 - The model after the transfer learning should give a test accuracy greater than 60%

 As we get the data ready from the previous stage based on the preprocessing methods, we need to build the algorithm for the implementation phase for the purpose of classification.
-The input image is resized to needed dimension of VGG16.
-Also, the image is center cropped to the required dimension in order keep the relevant information and discard the irrelevant ones.
+The input image is resized to the needed dimension of VGG16.
+Also, the image is center cropped to the required dimension in order to keep the relevant information and discard the irrelevant ones.

 In our case, we are also normalizing the images to a certain range.
 The normalization is carried to reduce the skewness or varied range of dimensions of images to the fixed range in the model and also helping it to learn faster.
 Since we are using the color images which are having three channels, therefore we need a tuple to each channel to carry the normalization.
 We use the relevant normalization parameters as shown below.